Did Catholic Theology cause Secular Humanism?

 — Martin Luther, quoted in Martin Marty, Martin Luther, 2004, p.
 114.

 The father of the Reformation, Martin Luther maintained a deep reverence for Augustine his entire life.
 Francis A. Schaeffer's criticism of theology is also a criticism of the founder of the Reform of which he speaks so highly.
-He is contradicting himself on this.
 Theology is "faith seeking understanding (fides quaerens intellectum)." - Anselm of Canterbury.

-I often hear from Evangelicals that a personal relationship with Jesus as "all about the heart" and has nothing to do with the intellect and that the Catholic CHurch should never have paid any attention to the usefulness of the intellect.
+Many Evangelicals would say a personal relationship with Jesus is "all about the heart" and has nothing to do with the intellect and that the Catholic CHurch should never have paid any attention to the usefulness of the intellect.
 Let us think about the most influential "born again" Christian in history.
 The Apostle Paul was authentically "born again" on the road to Damascus.
 Jesus could have chosen anybody.
 He chose a supreme intellect.
 Even secular scholars would agree that Paul was one of the greatest intellects in the history of mankind.

 Paul did not throw out his intellect after his encounter with Jesus.
 He used it.
 He went to Athens to dispute with the Greeks in Greek.
 He went to Rome and argued with the Romans in Latin as a Roman citizen.
 He always spoke with groups in the context of their socio/political framework.
 He used his intellect to win souls.
 He used his supreme knowledge of the law.
 We don't believe it was "all about the heart" for him.
 He used his powers of reasoning to convert pagans and to lay down the foundation of our Faith, God's Holy Word, the Bible.

 It is true that Paul let Jesus speak through him.
 But Jesus chose one of the greatest intellects of all time through which to speak.
-God is not at all afraid of the intellect.
 The Bible is full of powerful demonstrations of how God uses human intellect to win souls.
 The Catholic Church places value on human reasoning that was given to us by God.
 God invented the intellect.
 It plays a role in our surrender to God.
 There are many circumstances where an intellectual argument is presented to a non-believer.
 Their intellectual defenses drop and they surrender to Jesus.
-Paul used human intellect to help build the kingdom.
 Let's not throw theological scholarship away.
-We don't think Paul would want us to do that, nor does God.
-The use of reason is a powerful part of the faith.

 Did early Christians practice Syncretism?